VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Preliminaries

-In video trajectories, task progress estimation is equivalent to learning a goal-conditioned value function under reward functions that measure task completion.
-Therefore, we formulate task progress estimation as the problem of learning a goal-conditioned value function that predicts the degree of task completion from visual-language representations.
-Formally, the value function is defined as: \( V: \mathcal{O} \times \mathcal{G} \rightarrow [0, 1] \) which maps an observation \( o_t \in \mathcal{O} \) and a goal specification \( g \in \mathcal{G} \) to a scalar value indicating the predicted progress toward goal completion, where \( V(o_t; g) = 0 \) corresponds to the start of the task and \( V(o_t; g) = 1 \) to task completion.
-Task progress is often aligned with temporal position in expert demonstrations, based on the assumption that such trajectories exhibit monotonically increasing progress toward goal completion~\cite{lee2021generalizable, ma2024vlm, dashora2025viva}.
+In video trajectories, task progress estimation can be viewed as goal-conditioned value function estimation, where the reward reflects task completion.
+Therefore, we formulate learning a goal-conditioned value function as predicting the degree of task completion from vision–language representations.
+Formally, the value function is defined as: \( V: \mathcal{O} \times \mathcal{G} \rightarrow [0, 1] \) which maps an observation \( o_t \in \mathcal{O} \) and a goal specification \( g \in \mathcal{G} \) to a scalar value indicating the predicted progress toward goal completion.
+We set \( V(o_t; g) = 0 \) to correspond to the start of the task and \( V(o_t; g) = 1 \) to indicate completion.
+Task progress is commonly aligned with temporal position in expert demonstrations, based on the assumption that such trajectories exhibit monotonically increasing progress toward goal completion~\citep{lee2021generalizable, ma2024vlm, dashora2025viva}.
 Given an expert trajectory \( \tau = (o_1, \ldots, o_T) \sim \pi_E \), temporal progress is defined using normalized timestep indices: \( V^{\pi_E}(o_t; g) = \frac{t}{T}\) where \( T \) is the trajectory length.
-This provides supervision for learning a goal-conditioned value function \( V \), which can generalize beyond expert data to estimate task progress.
+Therefore, temporal progress provides supervision for learning a goal-conditioned value function \( V \).